InnoGuard/InnoGuard/README.md

 # Attach an image called "test.png" to the root folder

-# Go to the Scripts Folder
+# From the root folder (InnoGuard), go to the Scripts Folder
 cd scripts

 # Execute the following Python script:
-python3 getImageResults.py
+python getImageResults.py

+# A prompt to enter an Image Path will appear:
+# Example of image path:
+D:\uploads\test.png

 # Output from these commands will be displayed via the terminal.